2014 Southern Yemen offensive: Offensive

 On 4 May, the Yemeni military killed 37 AQAP fighters in Jawl al-Raydah, Mayfa'a district.
 Locals reported "exceptionally" heavy artillery fire and air raids in the area targeting AQAP hideouts.
 Government sources claimed that the majority of militant casualties were Saudis, Afghans, Somalis and Chechens among other nationalities.
 Two AQAP members were killed and five more were captured in Mayfa'a as they attempted to travel to Ataq.
 Yemeni soldiers backed by air support raided an AQAP hideout in the Naqba hills of Shabwah, killing six militants, arresting four and destroying four of their vehicles, while suffering the loss of four soldiers.
 An AQAP suicide bomber attacked a military outport in Shabwah, killing six soldiers and injuring 20.
 Additional reinforcements were sent by the military to Ataq.
 On 5 May, a Yemeni soldier claimed that Major Gen. Mahmoud al-Subaihi gave militants in Abyan a 48-hour ultimatum to surrender their weapons or else the army would move in to seize the Wadi Daiqa.

 On 6 May, Yemeni forces along with Popular Committee tribesmen captured the town of al-Mahfad and set up checkpoints along its main road after AQAP had blown up the local government compound and fled to the nearby mountains.
 Local residents described the army using heavy artillery to push into the town, while Popular Committee commander Amin Qassem reported stiff resistance during the battle.
-The Ministry of Defense reported the seizure of seven suicide belts, 10 explosive devices and nearly 3,000 rounds of ammunition from the district.
+The Yemeni Ministry of Defense reported the seizure of seven suicide belts, 10 explosive devices and nearly 3,000 rounds of ammunition from the district.
 An Abyan official stated that AQAP had withdrawn from al-Mahfad after two days of negotiations with the Bakazim tribe and the local government.
 The militants were given until 7 May to withdraw from the town, though they did so one day early.
 Local tribal leader Sheikh Nasser al-Shamee described seeing 60 to 70 cars of AQAP militants as well as their families withdrawing from the area overnight.

 The Yemeni government seized AQAP hideouts in Habban district and the village of Qarn al-Sawad in as-Said district, Shabwah.
 Government media reported that a military engineering team defused a minefield set by AQAP in as-Said district.
 The Yemeni army killed three wanted AQAP figures; a militant nicknamed "Picasso" who was known for killing and mutilating police informants, and siblings Nasser Atef al-Makni and Ahmed Atef al-Makni.
 Tribes in Mayfa'a district signed an agreement with AQAP which would halt the offensive for one week.
 The militants would be allowed to leave the area and in return they would allow the military to use the main road in the district without being attacked.
 The deal required the Yemeni military to not pursue AQAP militants from the governorate and "preserve private property and public peace."
 It would also see local tribesmen assisting security forces in the district while the militants turn in their heavy weapons and foreign fighters.